Dzhoniq/data-analytics-portfolio/Stock Analysis/readme.md

 # Project 8: Stock Analysis
 ## Project Overview:
-This project is my practical exam from DataCamp **Data Analyst Associate** Certification.
-It's about the sales records analysis of a reatiler of products for pets - PetMind.
-The are based in the United States.
-PetMind sells products that are mix of luxury items and everyday items.
-Luxutry items include toys.
-Everyday items include food.
-The company wants to increase sales by selling more everyday products repeatedly.
-They have been testing this approach for the last year.
-They now want a report on how repeat purchases impact sales.
-So, I will do data cleaning, data validation and then some exploaratiry data analysis to check the performance of their approach.
+In this project, I did stock analysis using the data from yahoo finance.
+I got the data from Yahoo Finance and then created a graph to see the historical price.
+Then to have a better comparison of the selected stocks, I normalized the data.
+This allowed me to get all the stocks at the same starting point.
+Then I also checked the risk and return of stocks using the standard deviation and mean of the stock prices.

+Data fetching: using yfinance library downloaded financial data Exploratory data analysis: visualized the stock price Normalised the data: basing the prices to the intial price Visualized data to check the actual performance of stocks after normalisation Calcualted summary statistics - based the standard deviation and mean from a daily basis to a yearly basis Visualized return and risk of the stocks - using the standard deviation and mean of the stock prices

 ## Installation and Setup
-To work on this project, download CSV file and the instruction file with the tasks under the folder.
+To work on this project, download the jupyter notebook and follow the script.
 If you download jupyter noteboook (ipynb) in the folder, you can see the the description, tasks and step-by-step analysis with the python script.
-To provide you a reference and make comparison easier, I added final updated data set as an excel file as well.

 ## Codes and Resources Used
  - Python was used for this project
- - Python libraries: (Numpy, Pandas, Seaborn, Matplotlib)
+ - Python libraries: (Numpy, Pandas, yfinance, Matplotlib)

 ## Technial skills
 - Python
-- Data Acquisition: upload csv file
+- Data Acquisition: fetching data using yfinance library
 - Data Preprocessing
 -   Data Cleaning
 -   Data Validation
 -   Exploratory Data Analysis (EDA)
--   Descriptive and Inferential Statistics
+-   Descriptive Statistics
--   Data Visualization to support/check my findings with the audience
+-   Data Visualization to show the normalized data, adn the risk vs. return graph
 ## Results and Evaluation
-After the analysis of the sales records, it was concluded that the approach of PetMind to sell more repeat products is coorect.
-As we can see from the visualization below, the total sales of items with repeat purchase is higher than the items without repeat purchase.
-The distribution of sales where we look at the sale indiviudally, indicates that the median sales amount is higher for products with no repeat purchase as they have higher price.
-But the products with repeat purchase had more outliers with high sales which resultred in higher total sales when the products are grouped by repeat purchase criteria.
+Overall,  it is was found that among the selected stocks, Amazon stock carries higher risk compared to others, but it also offers the highest return.
+Microsoft stock, on the other hand, exhibits the lowest return as well as the lowest risk.
+For risk-averse investors, Microsoft stock may be a suitable choice.
+Among these stock selections, Apple stock falls in the medium risk and return category, with an average return and average risk compared to other stocks.
+Additionally, by comparing this graph data to the normalized data graph, we can gain a better understanding of the best-performing stock relative to its risk, which is reflected in the volatility of its price and its actual performance.
+It was also shown that normalized data is better for comparison of different stocks with different price tags.
 ![image](https://github.com/Dzhoniq/data-analytics-portfolio/assets/64640862/371f7d45-df0b-475f-be34-bd77da8e99c8)